Getting Started with Chalk

 Sending the Data Somewhere

 In this example, there's more metadata in the chalk mark than we'd typically store.
-Chalk put more data into the mark itself, because it didn't send its reports anywhere (except stdout).
-If we're sending data somewhere, it really only needs to insert enough data to look up the artifact in a database.
+Chalk put more data into the mark itself because it didn't send its reports anywhere (except stdout).
+If we're sending data somewhere, Chalk only needs to insert enough data to look up the artifact in a database.

-We've provided a test server that uses an SQLite database in the backend that you can use.
-This can be built and run from the repository root.
+We've provided a test server that supports a Chalk API endpoint, with an SQLite database in the backend, that you can use.
+Follow the Run containers to browse Chalk data locally tutorial to download and run the server containers.

 Now, let's delete existing chalk marks with: